mzomparelli/zVirtualDesktop/README.md

 It's preferable to run directly from the `Startup` folder

 You can get to the `Startup` folder by typing `Startup` into the address bar of any Windows Explorer window.
 Simply copy the file into that folder.

-__Supported Versions__
-I'm currently running this app perfectly on version:
-Version 1607 (OS Build 14393.953)

-If the app doesn't work for you then I would first try getting Windows Updates and if that doesn't work then please open an issue with your version.

-To find your version simply press <kbd>WIN</kbd>+<kbd>R</kbd> then type WinVer into the box and hit enter.

 __Features:__